ericleasemorgan/reader-sentences/README.md

 	./bin/carrel2sentences.py author-homer-gutenberg

-At the is stage, it is quite likely there will be missing Python modules.
+At this stage, it is quite likely there will be missing Python modules.
 Do you best to install them.

 The next step is to vectorize ("index") the sentences:

 	./bin/vectorize.py author-homer-gutenberg

 Again, it is quite likely you will have missing Python modules and/or you will have missing HuggingFace models.
 Do your best to install the modules.
-To resolve the issues with the HuggingFace model, create a HuggingFace account, get a HuggingFace token, and create an environment variable with the name "HF_TOKEN" with the token's value.
+To resolve the issues with the HuggingFace models, create a HuggingFace account, get a HuggingFace token, and create an environment variable with the name "HF_TOKEN" with the token's value.
 Repeat the previous step, and please be patient; this step is computationally expensive.

-Once you get this far, you can query the database of sentences.
+Once you get this far, you can query the database of vectorized sentences.
 The following command queries the study carrel named "author-homer-gutenberg" for the word "hector" and returns thirty-two sentences:

 	./bin/search.sh author-homer-gutenberg hector 32

-The result ought be a paragraph thirty-two sentences long.
+The result ought be a long paragraph thirty-two sentences in length.
 Each sentece ought to allude to Hector in some way, shape, or form.

 One way to make more sense of the long paragraph is to divide it into smaller paragraphs, like this: